na-na-hi/renget/archive/sfbf5.md

 \>His panicked voice grows fainter as the Malzeno slowly saunters off, shrinking into the distance before turning a corner and disappearing entirely
 \>None of the rest of you have moved an inch
 \>"... uh, we should probably follow them...?"
-\>"Maybe we should contact the guild first...?"
+\>"Maybe we should contact the guild first...?"%%

 >Malzeno is just looking to create the perfect evening meal ambiance.
 Being enslaved to play every day for an indefinite period of time might be a bit of a buzzkill though.

-\>it's been several days since your "employment" (capture) by Malzeno
+%darkgreen%\>it's been several days since your "employment" (capture) by Malzeno
 \>upon seeing you and your hunting horn, you were taken by the elder dragon to provide a lovely musical ambience for the nightly evening meal of him and any guests he was entertaining at the time
 \>when you weren't, you found yourself chained in his castle dungeon, told to keep quiet lest your blood find its way into his "wine" storage
 \>but what Malzeno didn't know was that you were already hatching a plan for your escape, using a secret weapon taught to all hunting horn users on graduation day at the Wycademy for use as a last resort